ObiyaDev/obiya/packages/docker/README.md

 ## Create a .dockerignore file

-You can use the .dockerignore.sample file as a template for your .dockerignore file.
+You can use the `templates/.dockerignore.sample` file as a template for your `.dockerignore` file.

 ## Build the image